swisschain/Swisschain.Extensions.Idempotency/README.md

 `Install-Package swisschain.extensions.idempotency`

 Additional packages are required to use the Outbox dispatching and persistance.
+Please read their documentation as well.

 ### Dispatching packages